SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Datasets and experimental setting

 \subsection{Experimental setting}

+The conducted experiments focus on the multi-label node classification task.
+In the multi-label classification task, many different labels may be assigned to each instance.
+This can be formally looked at as a problem where we search for a function $\textrm{f}: N \rightarrow \{0,1\}^g$, where $g$ is the number of labels.
+Labels where the value is 1, are assigned to the instance, whereas the ones with 0 are not.
+An example of such a task is the assignment of genres to a movie.

-When comparing the proposed method to the baselines, we evaluated the performance of a given embedding algorithm in the following way.
+When comparing the proposed method to the baselines, we evaluated the performance of a given embedding algorithm with the same methodology as in state-of-the-art papers such as node2vec~(\cite{grover2016node2vec}).
+The methodology is described below.

-\begin{itemize} \item We embedded the network to a low-dimensional representation. \item We made ten copies of the embedding and corresponding labels and shuffled each. \item We evaluated the performance on each copy using a training set of increasing size, i.e. from 10\% to 90\% and logistic regression.
-We classified each node into top $k_i$ classes based on the probability returned from the classifier, where $k_i$ represents the number of classes of a given node. \item We calculated micro and macro F1 score and averaged the results for each percentage. \item We performed the described test for each embedding algorithm ten times. \end{itemize}
+\begin{itemize} \item We embedded a network's nodes to a low-dimensional representation. \item We made ten copies of the embedding with corresponding labels and shuffled each. \item We evaluated the performance on each copy using a training set of increasing size, i.e. from 10\% to 90\% classified by logistic regression.
+We classified each node into top $k_i$ classes based on the probability returned from the classifier, where $k_i$ represents the number of classes of a given node. \item We calculated micro and macro F1 scores and averaged the results for each percentage. \item We performed the described test for each embedding algorithm ten times. \end{itemize}

 The exception to this method of testing is the Label Propagation algorithm that does not use an embedding.
 To test it we ran the algorithm 100 times with the randomly selected training set of increasing size from 10\% to 90\%, similarly to how we tested the other embedding algorithms.